o3de/o3de.org/content/docs/user-guide/interactivity/robotics/georeference.md

 {{< /note >}}

-Since then the map has used, and the directions in texture space are:
+The used ortophotomap has following geographical directions:
 ```
 North - up
 East - left
 ```
-The ENU entity needs to be rotated accordingly.
+The ENU entity needs to be rotated accordingly to follow direction of the underlying ortophotomap.
 The correct location of the ENU entity is shown in the image: \
 ![enu_location](/images/user-guide/interactivity/robotics/enu_location.png)